beacon-House/counselling-portal/docs/implementation-progress.md

 - Role-based access control
 - Data validation on both client and server
 - Cross-counsellor permissions with proper controls
+- Secure file upload and storage

 ## Business Logic Implementation

+### File Upload Process
+1. User selects or drags a file into the upload area
+2. File metadata is extracted (size, type, name)
+3. File is validated for size and type
+4. File is uploaded to Supabase storage
+5. Metadata record is created in the files table
+6. UI is updated to reflect the new file
+7. Success message is displayed to the user

+### File Organization
+1. Files are associated with a student
+2. Optionally, files can be associated with a specific phase
+3. Optionally, files can be associated with a specific task
+4. Files can be searched and filtered by these associations
+5. Files are grouped by phase and task for easy browsing

 ### Student Context Generation
-1. Fetch student profile, notes, and subtasks
+1. Fetch student profile, notes, files, and subtasks
 2. Construct a prompt with comprehensive student data
 3. Send to OpenAI via edge function for processing
 4. Generate a concise, actionable summary
 5. Update the student record with the generated context
-6. Display the context in the student header
+6. Display the context in the student header with option to view full context

 ### Transcript Processing
 1. Save transcript as a note in the database